pwujczyk/ProductivityTools.PSDbUp/README.md

 # ProductivityTools.PSDbUp

-Module invokes DBUp from given directory.
+Module invokes DBUp from PowerShell for  given directory.

+Often I am starting application with gathering data.
+First I am creating database, next I create some simple form in Microsoft Access and later if whole idea make sense I am adding Windows application.
+This module helps me to create database in structired way and later use written scripts in final application.

 Go to the directory with the scripts and call  Invoke-DbUpMigration